rajsite/i3-docs/README.md

 ## Build documentation (after VI changes)
 1. Build `i3-docs.json` and image resources

-   After installing the `i3-docs` package you should be able to locate the following VI installed in the `node_modules` folder: `node_modules\i3-docs\lv\Main\Generate JSON Report.vi`
+   There should be a folder named `node_modules` next to the file `package.json`.
+Open and run the following VI: `node_modules\i3-docs\lv\Main\Generate JSON Report.vi`

-   Open and run `Generate JSON Report.vi`.
-The VI will search parent directories until it finds a `.i3-docs.ini` file and it will use that file for configuration information.
+   The `Generate JSON Report VI` will search parent directories until it finds a `.i3-docs.ini` file and it will use that file for configuration information.

-   This is why it is recommended that `.i3-docs.ini` and `project.json` be located in the same directory (ideally at the root of the project).

 2. Build `index.html` and web application resources